kubernetes/kubernetes/docs/proposals/kubelet-tls-bootstrap.md

 all CSRs for an administrator to approve or reject.

 A new certificate controller watches for certificate requests.
-It must first validate the signature on each CSR and set `CertificateRequestState=Denied` on any requests with invalid signatures.
-For valid requests, it will set `CertificateRequestState=Submitted`.
-The controller will derive the information in `CertificateSigningRequestStatus` and update that object.
-The controller should watch for updates the approval state of any CertificateSigningRequest.
+It must first validate the signature on each CSR and add `Condition=Denied` on any requests with invalid signatures (with Reason and Message incidicating such).
+For valid requests, the controller will derive the information in `CertificateSigningRequestStatus` and update that object.
+The controller should watch for updates to the approval condition of any CertificateSigningRequest.
-When a request is approved (signified by CertificateRequestState changing from Submitted to Approved) the controller should generate and sign a certificate based on that CSR, then update the approval subresource with the certificate data.
+When a request is approved (signified by Conditions containing only Approved) the controller should generate and sign a certificate based on that CSR, then update the condition with the certificate data using the `/approval` subresource.

 ### Manual CSR approval

-An administrator using `kubectl` or another API client can query the CertificateSigningRequestList and update the approval state of CertificateSigningRequests.
+An administrator using `kubectl` or another API client can query the CertificateSigningRequestList and update the approval condition of CertificateSigningRequests.
 The default state is empty, indicating that there has been no decision so far.
-Once a request has passed basic validation it will be "Submitted".
 A state of "Approved" indicates that the admin has approved the request and the certificate controller should issue the certificate.
-A state of "Denied" indicates that the admin has denied the request.
+A state of "Denied" indicates that admin has denied the request.
 An admin may also supply Reason and Message fields to explain the rejection.

 ## kube-apiserver support